Dmitri-Sintsov/django-jinja-knockout/docs/clientside.rst

     initClient($selector, 'dispose');

-Note that the handlers usually are callled automatically, except for grid rows where one has to use grid .useInitClient option to enable .initClient() call for grid rows DOM.
+Note that the handlers usually are called automatically, except for grid rows where one has to use grid .useInitClient option to enable .initClient() call for grid rows DOM.
 See :doc:`datatables` for more info.

 Custom ``'formset:added'`` jQuery event automatically supports client initialization, eg form field classes / form field